Know Your Numbers: How BMI Impacts Your Health

 For example, a person weighing 200 pounds and standing 70” tall would have a BMI of 200/70x70x703 = 28.7.
 There are many calculators available online, like this one.

 That number correlates to one of the weight categories assigned to various ranges of BMIs.
-There are four main categories: underwight, normal weight, overweight and obese.
+There are four main categories: underweight, normal weight, overweight, and obese.
 The goal is the “normal weight” meaning a BMI that falls in the range of 18.5 to 24.9 based on the above calculation.

 Generally, BMI below 18.5 and above 25 is associated with increased health risks.
 As BMI increases from overweight into the higher categories of obesity, health risk increases proportionally.

 - overweight BMI 25-29.9

 - obesity class I BMI 30 – 35